AustinNg0321/Arithmetic-Merge/other/README.md

   - Upon pressing right, a "5 - 9 - 3" column simplifies to "_ _ 5 - 6" instead of "_ _ -4 - 3"
 - Operations are always from left to right or from up to down
   - Upon pressing right, a "5 - 4" column collapses to "_ _ 1" instead of "_ _ -1"
-- If there are gaps between a binary arithmetic expression, collapsing would get rid of the extra gaps but would **NOT** simplify the expression into a single number tile.
+- If there are gaps between a binary arithmetic expression, collapsing would get rid of the extra gaps **and** simplify the expression into a single number tile (for the modified version).
-  - Upon pressing left, "8 + _ 0" simplifies to "8 + 0 _" instead of "8 _ _ _"
+  - Upon pressing left, "8 + _ 0" simplifies to "8 _ _ _" instead of "8 + 0 _" for the unmodified version
 - If there are no gaps between a binary arithmetic expression, collapsing would simplify it into a single number tile
   - Upon pressing left, "_ 1 + 2 _" simplifies to "3 _ _ _ _" instead of "1 + 2 _ _"